 Photo: A group of Karen teenagers, all of whom were resettled from Thailand to Buffalo as refugees, spend the summer working at Five Loaves Farm on Buffalo’s West Side. // Aug.
 1, 2019

 *For my most recent radio work, please visit my WBFO author page.
-I joined the NPR member station in Buffalo, New York, in June 2019.
+I joined the NPR member station in Buffalo, N.Y., in 2019.
 I’m the station’s lead education reporter and I also specialize in covering Buffalo’s immigrant and refugee communities.*

 Buffalo is joining cities like Chicago, Newark and Washington, D.C., in changing the way its public schools teach students about the legacy of slavery.

 Making Buffalo Home: The year in immigration policy // Dec.
 31, 2019

 From cutting the number of refugee admissions to Remain in Mexico, the Trump administration enacted several new immigration policies in 2019.
 For WNED | WBFO’s Making Buffalo Home project, Kyle Mackie reports on what those changes mean for Buffalo and Western New York.

 Native American parents and teachers in Buffalo Public Schools are raising concerns that the district isn’t spending all of its Title VI Indian Education Formula Grant to support Native students.